boranblok/nntpPoster/Util/userconf/readme.txt

 # Folder used to prepare the files for posting.
 Any data in this folder is removed at startup!
 Working=working

+# What folder to use as queue for files that have not been uploaded yet.
+Queue=queue

 # Folder where to output NZB's leave empty to skip writing NZB's to the filesystem
 NzbOutput=